 - Innovations involving space-related economic concepts

-The research groups are supported by the Spatial Data Analysis Forum, where the Area’s competencies in the fields of geoinformatics and computational archaeology are bundled and networked with the research groups and projects.
+The research groups were supported by the Spatial Data Analysis Forum, where the Area’s competencies in the fields of geoinformatics and computational archaeology are bundled and networked with the research groups and projects.

-Research methodology continues to be based on rigorous, tried and tested integration of archaeological sciences and geosciences, involving methodological approaches from geoarchaeology, geophysics, geomorphology, remote sensing, archaeobiology, paleoenvironmental research and materials analysis.
+Research methodology continued to be based on rigorous, tried and tested integration of archaeological sciences and geosciences, involving methodological approaches from geoarchaeology, geophysics, geomorphology, remote sensing, archaeobiology, paleoenvironmental research and materials analysis.